bimajanuri/document-management/DEPLOYMENT.md

    - Every push to `master` branch will trigger automatic redeployment

 ### Option 2: Manual Deployment via Wrangler CLI

+**⚠️ Important:** Use Git integration (Option 1) for Cloudflare Pages.
+Manual deployment is for advanced users only.

 1. **Login to Cloudflare:**
    ```bash